-The SEC serves as a watchdog for all market abuses including investment scams, insider trading, market manipulation and inadequate disclosures of risks on investment products.
-The SEC has authority to pursue civil, but not criminal, actions.
+The SEC serves as a watchdog for all market abuses including investment scams, insider trading, market manipulation, and inadequate disclosures of risks on investment products.
+The SEC has the authority to pursue civil, but not criminal, actions.

 The SEC reputation is mixed.
 The agency has enormous resources at its disposal.
 However, it is often criticized for its failure to police the largest US banks.

 The Asian region includes Singapore, Hong Kong, and Japan.